ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

-# Rolling back apps from production
+# Rolling back a deployment
-{: #cd-devsecops-apps-rollback}
+{: #rollback-deployment}

-When you work with {{site.data.keyword.contdelivery_full}}, you might need to roll back a deployed app to a previous version on prod because of an issue.
+Sometimes, a new deployment to an environment behaves abnormally and requires a rollback to a last known good version.
+In such cases, you can use the Continuous Delivery (CD) Pipeline to deploy a previous version of the inventory to the target environment (for example, stage or prod).
 {: shortdesc}

-Choose a point in the Inventory to roll back to.
-All commits are reverted up to this point, and then promoted as a pull request.
-The following commands show how to do this by using the Git CLI:
+To roll back the deployment, complete these steps:

+1. Select the version of the deployment (identified by commit-id) in the inventory to roll back to.
+1. Revert the repository state to the identified commit.
+1. Create a pull request to promote the reverted state.

+The following commands show the scenario by using `git` commands:

-1. List the tags to identify the commit ID to roll back to.
-For example: `refs/tags/8`.
+1. List the commits and tags to identify the commit ID (version) to roll back to.
+For example, we identify `refs/tags/8` to be the most recent good deployment.

    ```bash
      # /c/usr/devsecops/compliance-inventory (master)
      $ git show-ref --tags